 20/20 corrected vision means that you have 20/20 vision naturally, with glasses or contacts when you get your vision test.

 The moral of the story?
-Get your vision checked, and make sure you have the proper prescription before becoming a flight attendant.
+Check your vision, and ensure you have the proper prescription before becoming a flight attendant.

-*Some airlines do not require 20/20 corrected vision, so read the individual airline requirements when applying for clarification.
+*Some airlines do not require 20/20 corrected vision, so read the airline requirements when requesting clarification.